 Open the generated

-Save and close — AseptSoft stores it automatically
+Save and close — AseptSoft stores the template automatically

 -